1. Home

 High-Pressure Pump Technology

 The core of any water jet cutting tool involves a high-pressure pump, which creates some pressure in the range of 60,000 to 90,000 PSI.
 It is this high pressure that makes common water turn into a strong cutting object.
-Pumps used are basically of two types: an intensifier pump, utilizing hydraulic pressure, and a direct drive pump, which is mechanized in order to be efficient and small.
+Pumps used are basically of two types, an intensifier pump, utilizing hydraulic pressure and direct drive pump, which is mechanized in order to be efficient and small.

 Abrasive Jet Cutting System